Aurified-266/freedreno_turnip-CI-Linux-Deb/README.md

 ### Notes;

-The script now successfully builds vulkan.turnip.so (Mesa 26.0.X) for Android aarch64 on Linux Debian and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices.
+The script now successfully builds vulkan.turnip.so (Mesa 26.0.X) for Android aarch64 on Linux Debian; and packages it into a Magisk module and adpkg, ready for installation on Adreno GPU devices.
 Developer debug tools disabled.
 GPU Cache disabled.

 🔍 Summary of Changes & Fixes